adrian-javid/maze_engine/README.md

 Run `scons` on the command-line in the root of the project to build the executable in the generated `build` directory, regardless of the platform.

-For all targets including compile commands for intellisense to be included, run `scons .`.
+To also generate compile commands to be used for intellisense in an editor such as VSCode, run `scons .`.

-> Note: the WebAssembly `web` target is currently unsupported.
+The `compile_commands.json` are put into the `build/<platform>` directory.

+To clean the build, run `scons -c` or `scons -c .` respectively.

+> Note: If you want to move the Windows executable `solve_maze.exe` to a different location,
+> move the `SDL2.dll` along with it to the same directory.
+> The executable needs that dynamic-link library to run.

 ## Dependencies